 Happy Monday lovelies!!!!

-As per request on the poll that I started on my Instagram story, I have a personal story for you today.
-If you yourself are an introvert then contact me, I would love to chat.
+As per your request on the poll that I started on my Instagram story, I have a personal story for you today.
 I noticed that during my summer holidays that I have become an introvert.
 In my opinion, this is a good and a bad thing.
-The main good thing about it is that I am finally accepting myself to be who I am and I guess that main ‘bad’ thing is that I have unintentionally distanced myself from a bunch of people.
+The main good thing about it is that I am finally accepting myself to be who I am and I guess that the main ‘bad’ thing is that I have unintentionally distanced myself from a bunch of people.
 I don’t know how I feel about it exactly yet but all I know is that I just am over it.
 I am over it all.
 I am over messaging first.
 I am over going out on a limb to spend time with others.
 I am over trying to be the ideal person others want.
 I just am over it all.
 It is quite tiring being someone who you are not.
 I mean there is being kind, sensible and adjusting your behaviour to the situation all but then there is being someone completely different.
 I have rewritten this for about 2 months now and I am glad to say that I have finally accepted the new and updated me; I am still learning a few things but I have made major progress and I am so happy with that.
 I have also found out what I love about me and I am taking steps to love the unloved bits of me.
 Here are a few self-love quotes that got me by through the transition from extrovert to introvert:

 I will celebrate this life of mine, with or without you.
 The moon does not need the sun to tell her she is already whole.